open-wc/open-wc/packages/building-rollup/README.md

     ...config.plugins,
     myAwesomePlugin(),
   },
-});
+}));
 ```

 ### Common extensions
 ::: warning
 Many extensions add non-native syntax to your code, which can be bad for maintenance longer term.
 We suggest sticking to native syntax.
-If you really need it scroll below to see some usage examples.
+If you really need it, scroll below to see some usage examples.
 :::

 #### Resolve commonjs modules